-Enabling auto provisioning will automatically grant access to Ivanti Neurons for all members within the Azure AD App Registration without having to go through the manual invite process.
+Enabling auto provisioning will automatically grant access to Ivanti Neurons for all members within the Entra ID App Registration without having to go through the manual invite process.
 When a new member logs in for the first time, a new Ivanti Neurons Platform account will be provisioned in Ivanti Neurons > Members.
 All new auto provisioned members will be granted the access control roles defined in the set up.

 - In Ivanti Neurons Platform navigate to Setup > Authentication to display the Authentication Method page.

 - In the External Authentication (SSO) section, click Actions and select Enable auto provisioning.

 - From the Default roles drop-down list, select the access control role that you want to be assigned to all new members.

 To setup Roles go to Ivanti Neurons > Admin > Roles.

 - Click Enable Auto Provisioning to confirm the role selection and enable auto provisioning for all new members.